groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 ## Changelog

+**Round 2 corrections (this pass):**
+- **Executioner's Greataxe drop source — major error:** The original guide claimed it drops from "Leyndell Knight Executioners," an enemy/weapon pairing that doesn't exist in-game.
+It actually drops from regular axe-wielding **Skeleton** enemies (~4% chance), found near the Church of the Plague (Caelid), the graveyard above Academy Gate Town (Liurnia), and west of Church of Irith (Liurnia).
+- **Rakshasa Set acquisition — major error:** The original guide invented a Malenia/Finger Reader Enia acquisition path.
+The set is actually a one-time drop from defeating the **Rakshasa** boss in the **Eastern Nameless Mausoleum** (Shadow of the Erdtree DLC), reached via the Castle Watering Hole Site of Grace.
+- **Blade of Mercy trigger — mechanical error:** The original guide said it activates from being below full HP.
+It actually triggers from landing a **critical hit** (backstab/riposte/parry), granting +20% attack power for 20 seconds.
+All downstream PvP advice referencing this talisman has been corrected to match.
+- **Rakshasa Set bonus — added precision:** Confirmed each piece gives exactly +2% damage dealt / +2% damage taken (up to +8%/+8% for the full set), rather than the original's vague "meaningful DPS increase."
+- **Two-Handed Sword Talisman — added precision:** Confirmed it does not apply to backstabs, ripostes, or Ashes of War, clarifying its actual scope relative to the Dagger Talisman.

+**Confirmed correct on recheck (no change needed):**
+- Fire Scorpion Charm: correctly described as +12% Fire damage / +10% physical damage taken (+8%/+15% in PvP).
+- Dragon Communion Seal location (Fringefolk Hero's Grave) is correct.
+- Flame, Grant Me Strength location (Fort Gael, Caelid) and Faith 15 requirement are correct.
+- Golden Vow location (Corpse-Stench Shack, Mt.
+Gelmir) and Faith 25 requirement are correct.
+- Opaline Hardtear and Spiked Cracked Tear effects are correctly described.

+**Round 1 corrections (previous pass):**
 - **Stat allocation:** Original spread totalled RL127, not RL125.
 Arcane trimmed from 11 → 9 to correct the total.
-- **Dragon Communion Seal:** Clarified that its Arcane scaling does not benefit Weapon Buff or Healing incantations — only Faith scaling counts for Flame, Grant Me Strength and Golden Vow.
+- **Dragon Communion Seal scaling:** Clarified that its Arcane scaling does not benefit Weapon Buff or Healing incantations — only Faith scaling counts for Flame, Grant Me Strength and Golden Vow.
 A pure Faith seal performs equally well for this specific spell loadout.
-- **Fire Scorpion Charm:** Confirmed correct as originally written — it raises Fire damage by 12% but increases *physical* damage taken by 10% (15% in PvP), not Fire damage taken.
 - **Buffed AR figure:** Softened the "900–1000+ AR" claim to avoid presenting an unverified number as guaranteed; recommend checking in-game with buffs active.

 ---

 *Build credit: UFBC community build.
 Guide written for educational purposes.
-Corrections verified against current game mechanics as of June 2026.*
+All factual claims (drop locations, scaling mechanics, talisman effects, spell requirements) re-verified against current wiki and community-tested data as of June 2026.*